 - The shortest time that can be set for [Interval] is 5 seconds when [Digital Filter], [Clarity], or [Skin Tone] is set, and 10 seconds when [HDR Capture] is set. - The second and later exposures start at the intervals set in [Interval].
 If the exposure time is longer than the time set in [Interval], some of the pictures that are supposed to be taken at the set intervals are not actually taken.
 For example, if the time set in [Interval] is 2 seconds and the exposure time is 3 seconds, the first exposure does not end at the time the second exposure is supposed to start (2 seconds after the start of shooting), and so the second picture is not taken.
 As a result, Interval Shooting ends before the specified number of shots are taken.
 In such cases, you can set [Standby Interval] in [12 Interval Shooting Options] of the C2 menu so that pictures are taken at the set intervals after each exposure ends.
-The screen displayed in Step 4 varies depending on the 112 Interval Shooting Options] setting. - For INT and , the focus position used when the first picture is taken is locked.
-In order to perform autofocus for each exposure, set [13 AF in Interval Shooting] to [Adjusts focus for each shot] in the C2 menu. - For and and set the camera on a fixed support such as tripods during shooting. - For [Shake Reduction] of the 4 menu is fixed to [Off].
+The screen displayed in Step 4 varies depending on the [12 Interval Shooting Options] setting. - For INT and Im, the focus position used when the first picture is taken is locked.
+In order to perform autofocus for each exposure, set [13 AF in Interval Shooting] to [Adjusts focus for each shot] in the C2 menu. - For M, [Shake Reduction] of the 4 menu is fixed to [Off].